closeup of waxed vegetable tanned leather desktop

 Flimsy desk and leather pad

-My original home desk was purchased prior to the COVID-19 outbreak and was meant for infrequent and casual use.
+My original home desk was purchased before the COVID-19 outbreak and intended for infrequent, casual use.
 That means browsing the internet and doing other computer-related activities in the evening and on weekends.
 COVID-19 changed all that.
-Now that desk was seeing 8-9 hours of home-office work daily and then a couple of more hours of private use.
-The desk and chair were purchased from the “Bargain Bin” section of a local furniture store so they were no longer fit for purpose.
+Now that the desk was seeing 8-9 hours of home-office work daily, and then a couple more hours of private use.
+The desk and chair were purchased from the “Bargain Bin” section of a local furniture store, so they were no longer fit for purpose.
 I want a leather desktop.
-Not just a leather pad, but the whole surface covered in vegetable tanned leather.
+Not just a leather pad, but the whole surface is covered in vegetable-tanned leather.

 Applying wax to the mat